blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 The easiest way to install is to watch this [installation video](http://www.youtube.com/watch?v=8Tle9BEKfFo "installation video") on YouTube.
 Here's an overview of the installation.

    1. Log in as an admin and click on the Plugins menu on the sidebar.
-   1. Click Add new.
+   2. Click Add new.
-   1. In the search bar enter "bigbluebutton" and click search plugins.
+   3. In the search bar enter "bigbluebutton" and click search plugins.
-   1. When you find the plugin called BigBlueButton by Blindside Networks click the install now link.
+   4. When you find the plugin called BigBlueButton by Blindside Networks click the install now link.
-   1. Activate the Plugin.
+   5. Activate the Plugin.
-   1. Click on widgets under the Appearance menu.
+   6. Click on widgets under the Appearance menu.
-   1. Find the BigBlueButton Widget.
-Then click and drag it to either the right, content, or footer windows on the right of the screen depending on where you wish the BigBlueButton widget to appear.
+   7. Find the BigBlueButton or BigBlueButoon Rooms Widget.
+Then click and drag it to either the sidebar or footer windows on the right of the screen depending on where you wish the BigBlueButton widget(s) to appear.
-   1. Click on BigBlueButton under the settings menu.
+   8. Click on BigBlueButton under the settings menu.
-   1. Fill out the URL of where the BigBlueButton server is running (be sure to add /bigbluebutton/ to the end of the URL) and its salt.
+   9. Fill out the endpoint URL of where the BigBlueButton server is running (be sure to add /bigbluebutton/ to the end of the URL) and its shared secret (salt).
 Then click on save changes.
+   10. To create meetings, click on "Rooms" under the Dashboard section and Add New rooms to create meeting session.
+   11. Add the title and room details.
-   1. You are ready to begin creating meetings, and holding conferences.
+   12. You are ready to begin and hold conferences.

 == Frequently Asked Questions ==